komodorio/docs/docs/Integrations/Grafana.md

 # Grafana Integration

-Grafana Integration adds __Grafana Alerts__ events to your service on Komodor.
+Grafana Integration adds __Grafana Alert__ events to your service in Komodor.

 ## Installation